Kaushikmilind-svg/MyPortfolio/README.md

 Hello there!
 I'm Milind Kaushik, Currently pursuing my degree in B.Tech at Galgotias university.

-This is my first project on github i.e, My Portfolio.
+This is my first Web Dev project on github i.e, My Portfolio.